-To date, at least 13 automakers have manufactured conventional vehicles certified for PZEV credit under the Cleaner Cars program.69 The vehicles range from the all-wheel drive Subaru Outback to the Dodge Stratus sedan.
+To date, at least 13 automakers have manufactured conventional vehicles certified for PZEV credit under the Clean Cars program.
 (See Table 3.)
-Most vehicles that have been certified as PZEVs thus far use a combination of technologies to achieve toxic and smogforming emission reductions.
-Vehicles certified as AT-PZEVs include advanced technologies that may help lower global warming emissions.
+Most vehicles that have been certified as PZEVs thus far use a combination of technologies to achieve toxic and smog-forming emission reductions.
+Vehicles certified as AT-PZEVs include advanced technologies that may help lower global warming pollution.

-While many of the various technologies listed in the previous section have been used for several years, it has only been within the last several years that automakers have certified conventional vehicles to PZEV standards.
-There is little information on the degree to which PZEVs have been welcomed by consumers, though the California Air Resources Board projected that sales of 2003 model year PZEVs would reach 140,000 vehicles.71 Because some PZEV technologies result in improved fuel efficiency and all vehicles are covered by a longer exhaust-system warranty, it is likely that many consumers gain increased value from their PZEV-certified vehicles.
+While many of the various technologies listed in the previous section have been used for several years, it has only been recently that automakers have certified conventional vehicles to PZEV standards.
+There is little information on the degree to which PZEVs have been welcomed by consumers, though the California Air Resources Board projected that sales of 2003 model year PZEVs would reach 140,000 vehicles.80 Because some PZEV technologies result in improved fuel efficiency and all vehicles are covered by a longer exhaustsystem warranty, it is likely that many consumers gain increased value from their PZEV-certified vehicles.